severalnines/docs/user-guide/mysql/manage.rst

 * **Admin User**
 	- Admin username to access HAProxy statistic page.
 See `stats auth <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stats%20auth>`_.

 ..
-Note:: You need to have an admin user/password set in HAProxy configuration otherwise you will not see any HAProxy stats.
+Note:: You will need an admin user/password set in HAProxy configuration otherwise you will not see any HAProxy stats.

 * **Admin Password**
 	- Password for *Admin User*.
 See `stats auth <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stats%20auth>`_.